NetGauze/NetGauze/crates/bgp-pkt/README.md

    See [Supported BGP-4 Protocol features](#Supported-BGP-Protocol-features).
 2. Rust native representation of BGP protocol that makes it hard to construct an incorrect BGP packet.
 We achieve that by heavily relying on the rich type system provided by Rust.
-3. Serializing/deserialization (serde) is optional.
-This to make this library useful for building wider range of applications.
+3. Native BGP wire-protocol Serializing/deserialization (serde) is optional.
+In addition to support the well-known [serde](https://crates.io/crates/serde) library This to make this library useful for building wider range of applications.
 4. Extensive testing.
 This includes testing using unit tests extracted from real packets traces and fuzzing.

 ## Example